-As described earlier in Section 6.4, once an actor has signed contracts, agreed to CCoC, passed validation, etc., and has been approved to join the Information Sharing Domain as a producer/consumer or as an Information Sharing Entity, the governing body should issue the actor a X50910 certificate(s) to be used to secure communication and for actor identification.
-The certificates thus allow for mutual authentication and TLS connections, i.e., TLS connections on I1, I3, I4 interfaces between information consumers/producers and Information Sharing Instances and TLS connection on I5 interface between Information Sharing Instances.
-To simplify the integration of actors and provide a flexible way to connect Information Sharing Instances and actors, a limited number of trust roots should be used, i.e., only a few root Certificate Authorities (CAs) should be in the actors' trust list.
+As described earlier in Section 6.4, once an actor has signed contracts, agreed to CCoC, passed validation, etc., and has been approved to join the Information Sharing Domain as a producer/consumer or as an Information Sharing Entity, the governing body should issue the actor a X509 certificate(s) to be used to secure communication and for actor identification.
+The certificates thus allow for mutual authentication and TLS connections, i.e., TLS connections on I1, I3, I4 interfaces between information consumers/producers and Information Sharing Instances and TLS connection of actors and provide a flexible way to connect Information Sharing Instances and actors, a limited number of trust roots should be used, i.e., only a few root Certificate Authorities (CAs) should be in the actors' trust list.
 Furthermore, for scalability and operational reasons, intermediate CAs may be used to issue and distribute the actual certificates.
-Depending on the "trust model" agreed to be used, the certificates may also be used for signing shared information to help trace the originator, or trust may be based on agreements among approved actors, adding actor identification to information shared, applying validation and logging of shared information etc. to further ensure traceability.
-If a solution with CAs and PKI for distributing IEEE 1609.2 or ETSI TS 103 097 certificates is in place, such a solution could also be leveraged to provide X509 certificates and provide a common "trust anchor".

-&lt;sup>10 https://en.wikipedia.org/wiki/X.509
+https://en.wikipedia.org/wiki/X.509